claustrum examples¶

 An addition, not reference behavior

-behavior; it only adds fields when explicitly requested.
+only adds fields when you ask for them.

-result carries the child's OS pid plus a startTime token, returned
+the result carries the child's OS pid and a startTime token.
+The daemon

 run '[{"jsonrpc":"2.0","id":1,"method":"process.spawn",